Windows exporter metrics

 Collectors available

 The following table describes the available collectors as part of this plugin.
-All of them are enabled by default and respects the original metrics name, descriptions, and types from Prometheus Windows Exporter, so you can use your current dashboards without any compatibility problem.
+All collectors are enabled by default and respect the original metrics name, descriptions, and types from Prometheus Windows Exporter, so you can use your current dashboards without any compatibility problem.

 cpu